PrateekTh/rook-battle/README.md

 - Utilisation of more features of the Phaser library / game engine.

 # After the project

-I decided not to tinker with this project, since I was given a limited time frame to execute it, which might as well be a judging criteria.
-As for Phaser, I will be trying to create a (much) simpler version of [Jummbox](https://jummb.us/) next.
+For Phaser, I will be trying to create a (much) simpler version of [Jummbox](https://jummb.us/) next.
+I also want to explore the 3D aspect of it, so I'll try and build assets for that as well.
 This will have me work in-depth with audio in Phaser, and master manipulating game-objects and properties.

 Also, do check out my other recent repositories, related to game making!
 - [3D Models](https://github.com/PrateekTh/3d-models) - Creating optimised low-poly models (with rigging and texturing) in blender.